Glenn's Pens

 The Edson Line

-Around 2004, the Edson was released in an all metal body.
-There were a few versions of the metal.
-One was a shinny metal that just resulted in being a finger print display!
-Finally, in 2008 a colour body was issued, the Diamond Black.
-I was so much looking forward to that pen I had the folks at Vancouver Pen pre-order the pen for me.
-When it arrived, well it was a grey tone and not that impressive.
+Finally, in 2008 a non-translucent colour was issued, the Diamond Black.
+I was so much looking forward to that pen I had the folks at my local pen store, Vancouver Pen, pre-order the pen for me.
+When it arrived, well it was a black/grey tone and not that impressive.
 Thankfully there was no pressure to continue with the sale.
-There was an Limited Edition which is is overlaid with palladium-coated sterling silver, featuring a distinctive elliptical form and precisely chiseled guilloché decoration.
-There were 4,000 pens of this limited edition produced.
+Now I regret that, I think the pen with its silver-toned platinum-plated cap would be a find addition to my collection.

 OMAS 360 Magnum